-For starters, there is a difference between a Bass Synthesizer and a Boutique 808.
-A Boutique 808 is an actual drum machine that one can buy and use.
+There is a difference between a Bass Synthesizer and a Boutique 808.
+A Boutique 808 is an actual drum machine that one can buy and use, for instance, my personal favorite is Initial Audio’s 808 Studio II which you can find on Plugin Boutique.

 Contrary to what some hip-hop producers may believe, a boutique 808 is not just a plug-in that comes with your DAW.
 Like most of the plug-ins, they’re all based on a real-life piece of analog equipment, from the compressors, synths, and arpeggiators.

-Taking its name from the Roland TR-808, it was one of the earliest drum machines, manufactured between 1980 and 1983.
+Taking its name from the Roland TR-808 (which are still available on eBay), it was one of the earliest drum machines, manufactured between 1980 and 1983.
 It allowed users to actually create their own rhythms, rather than just use the pre-sets already established by Roland.

 Nowadays, everyone calls the bass “808’s” or “Boutique 808’s,” when in reality, they actually are referring to just the bass, and it’s not a Roland TR-808.